NeptuneHub/k3s-supreme-waffle/nextcloud/README.md

   ingressClassName: traefik
 ```

-If you want to use a let's encrypt certificate using certmanager, first install certmanate (check the /cert-manager guide)
+If you want to use a let's encrypt certificate using certmanager, first install cert-manager (check the **/cert-manager guide**)

 Then edit another time the ingress
 ```